-MASTER OF SCIENCE IN TECHNOLOGY MANAGEMENT (Distance Learning)
+MASTER OF SCIENCE IN TECHNOLOGY MANAGEMENT (Blended Learning)

-This distance learning masters programme provides students with an insight into the role of technology management within the Irish and international economy.
-The programme aims to develop students' knowledge of product innovation, technology transfer and research & development (R&D) processes thus enabling them and their companies to gain competitive advantage through their technology.
+The MSc in Technology Management is a blended-learning Masters programme.
+It provides participants with an insight into the role of technology management within the Irish and international economy.
+The programme aims to develop students' knowledge of product innovation, technology transfer, and research & development processes, thus enabling participants and companies to gain competitive advantage through their technology.